gamnor/barcode-spliter/README.md

 # Barcode Spliter
-Simple Chrome Extension that splits barcodes into barcode blocks in online banks.
+Simple Chrome Extension that splits barcodes into barcode blocks in Citibank's online bank.

-It really saves my time, since my online bank does not have this feature.
+It really saves my time, since they do not have a feature like that.